videojs/video.js/docs/troubleshooting.md

 #### I want to have a single source and don't care about live/adaptive streaming:

 Most browsers now play MP4 with h264 video.
-If you want to have a single source, and neither live streaming nor adaptive streaming is a consideration, MP4 is a good choice.
+If you want to have a single source, and neither live streaming nor adaptive streaming is a consideration, MP4 with h264 video and acc audio is a good choice.

 #### I need adaptive streaming or live streaming